 Option 2: Non-Thesis Credits:

-Engineering Electives Graduate-level (above 600) electives 12
+Engineering Electives Graduate-level (above 600) electives 4 12

-MENG 660 Mechanical Engineering Research 3
+MENG 660 Mechanical Engineering Research 5 3

+Total: 15 Credits

-(4) A minimum of six graduate-level (above 600) elective credits in Mechanical Engineering must be taken, and up to six credits of electives may be taken from other engineering departments, with the approval of the Mechanical Engineering department chair.
-(5) Working on a research project with a faculty member, the student must submit a project report to his or her project advisor.
+- (4) A minimum of six graduate-level (above 600) elective credits in Mechanical Engineering must be taken, and up to six credits of electives may be taken from other engineering departments, with the approval of the Mechanical Engineering department chair. - (5) Working on a research project with a faculty member, the student must submit a project report to their project advisor.
 A passing grade on the course will depend on a satisfactory performance as determined by the student's project advisor.